 collection_name = mydatabase.name_of_collection

-The above statement rebuild all the indexes.
-Please use the above statement with caution as the rebuilding of indexes takes place in foreground that blocks all the operation on the MongoDB server.
+- The above statement rebuilds all the indexes.
+Please use the above statement with caution as the rebuilding of indexes takes place in the foreground that blocks all the operations on the MongoDB server.

 - reindex() is deprecated in 3.11.

 - Starting from 4.0, use the following command to rebuild the index.

 Example: Sample Database